-Hypnotherapy: Further research is needed to determine whether hypnotherapy is an effective treatment for skin conditions, including eczema and psoriasis.
+Hypnotherapy: Further research is needed to determine whether hypnotherapy is an effective treatment for skin conditions (eczema, psoriasis, atopic dermatitis).

 Use cautiously with mental illnesses like psychosis/schizophrenia, manic depression, multiple personality disorder, or dissociative disorders.
 Use cautiously with seizure disorders.